How to build a sustainable website - featured image

 Source: Unsplash

-Structuring your content to be easily read and searched (don’t forget your alt text) will ensure that users can easily find what they’re looking.
+Structuring your content to be easily read and searched (don’t forget your alt text) will ensure that users can easily find what they’re looking for.
 Theoretically, that means fewer page clicks, loads, and wasted energy.

 Similarly, reducing image and video sizes will also make page loads less energy-intensive.